Blog

 How to Prepare for Market Making Games in Trading Interviews: A Complete Guide

 Market making games are becoming a standard feature in trading interviews, and for good reason.
 These games test a candidate’s ability to make decisions under pressure, manage risk, and adapt to dynamic market conditions—skills that are essential for trading roles.
 If you’re preparing for a trading interview, understanding why these games matter is just as crucial as knowing how to approach them.
+This is a completely different skill set than just being smart.
+There are plenty of examples of STEM PhD students who don’t make it in trading.

 In this blog, we’ll explore why trading firms incorporate market-making games into their hiring process and explore a variety of games you can practice to sharpen your skills and excel in your upcoming trading interviews.